SunHao-0/healer/docs/crashes/README.md

 # Experiment setting
 So, I have completed some prog generation algorithms and prog execution modules by now.
-As a simple integration test, I wrote a very simple fuzz driver that doesn't use any feedback analysis, and then used the driver to test the three versions of the kernel for 24 hours.
+As a simple integration test, I wrote a very simple fuzz driver that doesn't use any feedback analysis, and then used the driver to test the four versions of the kernel for 24 hours.
 As a result, the driver crashed the kernel hundreds of times and found dozens of effective vulnerabilities, which looks great.

 # Partial Result